A Universal Growth Rate for Learning with Smooth Surrogate Losses: Minimizability gaps

-where $\wt \Gamma_{\tau}(t) = \sqrt{2n^{\tau-1} t}$.
-Thus, while all these loss functions show square-root growth, the number of classes acts as a critical scaling factor.
-We will see that minimizability gaps decrease as $\tau$ increases (Theorem~\ref{Thm:gap-upper-bound-determi}, Section~\ref{sec:M-gaps-comp}).
+In Appendix~\ref{app:M-gaps-comp}, we compare minimizability gaps cross comp-sum losses.
+We will see that minimizability gaps decrease as $\tau$ increases.
 This might suggest favoring $\tau$ close to $2$.
 But when accounting for $n$, $\ell_{\tau}^{\rm{comp}}$ with $\tau = 1$ (logistic loss) is optimal since $n$ then vanishes.
 Thus, both class count and minimizability gaps are essential in loss selection.
-In Section~\ref{sec:small-M-gaps}, we will show that the minimizability gaps can become zero or relatively small under certain conditions.
+In Appendix~\ref{app:small-M-gaps}, we will show that the minimizability gaps can become zero or relatively small under certain conditions.
 In such scenarios, $\ell_{\tau}^{\rm{comp}}$ with $\tau = 1$ (logistic loss) is favored, which can partly explain its widespread practical application.